Susana Barreiros

 Susana Virginia Barreiros Rodríguez (born 11 July 1981) is a Venezuelan judge, most notable for leading the case and sentencing against the opposition leader Leopoldo López.
-She was provisionally designated as Public Defender of Venezuela in 2015, until the role was given to Carmen Marisela Castro on 8 January 2019.
+She was provisionally designated as Public Defender of Venezuela in 2015, until her resignation, which saw the role being given to Carmen Marisela Castro on 8 January 2019.

 Career

 On 1 March 2003, she entered the roster of the Judicial Branch.
 On 12 August 2010, the Judicial Commission designated Barreiros as the substitute for Judge María Lourdes Afiuni.
 Afiuni was imprisoned after sentencing in favor towards indicted businessman Eligio Cedeño.
-This led to Barreiros gaining control of the First Instance of the Criminal Judicial Circuit of the Metropolitan Area of Caracas.
+This led to Barreiros gaining control of the First District Court of the Criminal Judicial Circuit of the Metropolitan Area of Caracas.
 In 2012, the Supreme Tribunal of Justice named her, along with Alí Fabricio Paredes, as anti-terrorist judges.
 However, her partner was dismissed after being accused of favoring drug trafficker Walid Makled during his sentencing.
 On 6 May 2015, she graduated as magister in criminal law from the Universidad Santa María.

 On 10 July 2015, she was included as an alternate judge to cover vacant positions in the Court of Appeals of the Criminal Judicial Circuit of the Judicial Circumscription of the Metropolitan Area of Caracas due to rest permissions, vacations, abstentions and recusals of other judges.

 Barreiros has been in charge of many cases linked with banking institutions: in January 2014 she sentenced José Nicolás Tovar Jiménez, Ramón Heraldo Paredes and Laejandro Néstor Tineo Salas after discovering falsified notes of the former Agricultural Development Bank (BANDAGRO).
 She also began investigatory proceedings against Ricardo Fernández Berruecos and Arné Chacón, brother of the former minister Jesse Chacón, both responsible for the small bank crisis 2009.
 She granted Chacón freedom.